 Learn how to create inclusive alternative text with AmyJune’s #ID24 presentation, Beyond 99 Red Balloons: A Pragmatic Guide to Alternative Text.

-Keyboard-only users, screen magnification users, and speech recognition users, rely on knowing where the current input focus is placed within the page.
-All too often, a page author fails to take this into consideration and deliberately or inadvertently hides this visual indication, typically by suppressing the outline entirely (e.g.
+- Is there a clear visual indication of the current focus position?
+Keyboard users rely on knowing where the current focus position is within the page.
+Page authors sometimes fail to take this into consideration, and deliberately or inadvertently hide focus indication, typically by suppressing the outline entirely (e.g.

 Failure to use proper labels